Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Introduction

 \section{Introduction}

 Multiple-instance learning (MIL) is the standard formulation to solve computational pathology (CPath) problems in a weakly-supervised manner.
-MIL overcomes high computational costs imposed by gigapixel whole-slide images (WSIs) by identifying the most salient instances~\cite{ilse2018abmil}.
-Typically, WSIs are background removed and tiled into patches, each patch is encoded with a feature encoder, and then these patch-level encodings are concatenated to form slide-level features.
-MIL is recently used to solve challenging tasks such as classification of biomarkers and mutational signatures~\cite{gao2024her2, ElNahhas2025biomarker, myles2025surgen}, and prognosis prediction~\cite{chen2022pancancer, wang2023chief, jiang2024crc_prog, zhang2024nsclc_prog}.

-WSIs are usually pyramidal files in which images acquired at multiple rigid resolutions defined by slide scanner hardware are stored.
-Pathologists assess tissue using non-oil immersion objective lenses of varying magnification from 1.25$\times$ to 40$\times$, allowing them to appreciate differing but equally important features~\cite{randell2012diagnosis}; high magnifications allow fine cellular features to be resolved whilst lower magnifications allow essential global tissue architecture to provide context~\cite{skrede2020crcprog, chen2022hipt}.
-In CPath, most studies that use single-scale images tile patches at a high magnification equivalent to objective lenses of 20$\times$ or 40$\times$~\cite{lu_2021_data-efficient,chen2022pancancer, chen2022pathomic, liang2023macronet}, while the combined utilisation of the images at 5$\times$ and 10$\times$ magnification occurs in multi-scale studies.
+MIL overcomes high computational costs imposed by gigapixel whole-slide images (WSIs) through the identification of the most salient instances~\cite{ilse2018abmil}.
+WSIs are usually pyramidal files in which images acquired at multiple rigid, pre-determined resolutions defined by slide scanner hardware are stored.
+In clinical practice, pathologists assess tissue using non-oil immersion objective lenses of varying magnification from 1.25$\times$ to 40$\times$, allowing them to appreciate differing but equally important features~\cite{randell2012diagnosis}; high magnifications allow fine cellular features to be resolved whilst lower magnifications allow essential global tissue architecture to provide context~\cite{skrede2020crcprog, chen2022hipt}.
+The standard pattern of expert assessment is an initial low-power evaluation to understand a global perspective that identifies discrete areas that require higher power examination.
+A pathologist failing to use both low and high magnification lenses whilst reporting a case will make diagnostic errors.
+It follows, therefore, the multi-scale composition of WSIs has recently been studied when MIL is used to solve challenging tasks, such as biomarker classification, mutational signature prediction~\cite{gao2024her2, ElNahhas2025biomarker, myles2025surgen} and prognosis prediction~\cite{chen2022pancancer, wang2023chief, jiang2024crc_prog, zhang2024nsclc_prog}.